Over 500+ Successful Court Cases & Counting: See Reviews ➔

 Military strategy 101: Know Your Enemy.
 You don’t stand a chance in your trial unless you know what you’re up against.
 And you must understand before you walk into your trial that the military and its prosecutors will stop at nothing to see you convicted, dishonorably discharged, and thrown into jail.
 Period.
 We’ve seen it time and time again.

 Accused service members go into their trials underprepared and underrepresented.
 Experienced military prosecutors run circles around these service members.
-If these service members had prepared beforehand and secured better representation, they may not have become a statistic in the military’s 90% conviction rate.
+If these service members had prepared beforehand and secured better representation, they may not have become a statistic in the military’s extremely high conviction rate.
 Bilecki Law Group has been representing American veterans and active duty service members since its founding days.

 We’ve taken our experience as former JAG Corp defense attorneys to found one of the most reputable military law firms operating in the world today.
 Our understanding of the UCMJ and Article 126(c) cases, combined with our access to incredible talent and our rapid response times to our clients, has led to proven results for our clients again and again.
 Let’s look at these benefits in more detail: